 The theatre of the absurd was a short-lived yet significant theatrical movement, centred in Paris in the 1950s.
 The beginnings of absurdism lie in avant-garde theatre experiments during the 1920s and 30s.

-It was not a conscious movement per se, and there was no single practitioner spearheading the emergence of this type of drama.
+It was not a conscious movement per se, and no single practitioner was spearheading the emergence of this type of drama.
 Exponents of the form were a disconnected group of playwrights whose works were based on the philosophy of existentialism.
 These included Samuel Beckett, Eugene Ionesco and Jean Genet (with some scholars also including Arthur Adamov).
-The movement’s title was first coined by scholar Martin Esslin in his 1961 text The Theatre of the Absurd.
+Scholar Martin Esslin first coined the movement’s title in his 1961 text The Theatre of the Absurd.

 Common elements in absurdist plays included illogical plots inhabited by characters who appeared out of harmony with their own existence.
 The typical playgoer had never seen anything like this on the European stage.